-So, here are 10 common mistakes the companies make when working with outsource vendor and possible ways to avoid them.
+So, here are 10 common mistakes the companies make when working with outsource vendors and possible ways to avoid them.

 Lack of company's analysis and poor selection process

-It often happens that companies choose an outsourcing partner basing mainly on the price and deciding on the lowest cost on the market while demanding the high quality product.
+It often happens that companies choose an outsourcing partner based mainly on the price and deciding on the lowest cost on the market while demanding a high quality product.
 For sure, the cost factor plays a significant role when searching for the offshore software development services, but it is far not the only one.
 So, in order to find your offshore developers, you must conduct a thorough research and analysis including cost and non-cost factors.
-Except setting your business and technical requirements, you should examine their operating model and functioning on the market, type their name in search engine and see what you receive, check out the reviews about the company and feedbacks from the previous customers, its portfolio, website, blog posts and social media channels, where a company is presented.
+Except setting your business and technical requirements, you should examine their operating model and function on the market, type their name into a search engine and see what you receive, check out the reviews about the company and feedback from previous customers, its portfolio, website, blog posts and social media channels, where a company is presented.

 Unclear requirements and vision of the project

-Communication is the issue that should not be underestimated.
+Communication is an issue that should not be underestimated.
 It is very usual that projects hit bottom because of the lack of communication.
-That is why it is extremely important not only to make your idea and requirements clear from the beginning, but also continue constant collaboration with your team and be aware of what is going on.
-So, when you choose a software development vendor, you have to be really attentive to the speed with which they respond, communications channels they use, and their communication capabilities since it will have a direct impact on your working process.
+That is why it is extremely important not only to make your idea and requirements clear from the beginning, but also to continue constant collaboration with your team and be aware of what is going on.
+So, when you choose a software development vendor, you have to be really attentive to the speed with which they respond, the communication channels they use, and their communication capabilities since it will have a direct impact on your working process.

-Now that there are so many means of communication, which do not require both counterparts being located in one place, distance is not a problem for the effective collaboration at all.
+Now that there are so many means of communication, which do not require both counterparts to be located in one place, distance is not a problem for effective collaboration at all.
 There are emails, messengers, phone and video calls, and many other modern collaborative tools.
 So, there is a possibility to arrange regular meetings and be aware of what was done before, what is going to be done next, and whether there are some challenges or obstacles at all.
-Losing track with what your outsource developers are up to may lead to undesirable results and the need to re-make something, which obviously has its impact on costs and effort involved into the project.
+Losing track of what your outsource developers are up to may lead to undesirable results and the need to re-make something, which obviously has its impact on the costs and effort involved in the project.